isomerpages/moe-bendemeerpri/_cca/Overview.md

-to these CCAs and they will be trained for both internal and external competitions and performances. &nbsp;Depending on the training schedules, these Niche CCAs may be conducted during Modular CCA timing and/or outside curricular hours.
-Students will receive a Niche CCA Option Form upon their selection for the Niche CCAs and consent forms to inform parents of the training schedules and activities if the training is done outside curricular hours.</p>
+to these CCAs and they will be trained for both internal and external competitions and performances. &nbsp;Depending on the training schedules, these Niche CCAs may be conducted during Modular CCA timing and/or outside curricular hours. &nbsp;Students will receive a Niche CCA Option Form upon their selection for the Niche CCAs and consent forms to inform parents of the training schedules and activities if the training is done outside curricular hours.</p>
 <h4>Rationale for Overall CCA Programme</h4>